val-town/vt/README.md

 VT is a cli to work with projects in the [Val Town](https://val.town) platform.

 ```
 Usage:   vt
-Version: 0.0.11
+Version: 0.1.19

 Options:

   -h, --help     - Show this help.
   -V, --version  - Show the version number for this program.

 Commands:

-  clone     <projectUri> [cloneDir] [branchName]  - Clone a val town project
+  clone     [projectUri] [cloneDir] [branchName]           - Clone a val town project
   push                                                     - Push local changes to a val town project
   pull                                                     - Pull the latest changes for a val town project
   status                                                   - Show the working tree status
-  branch                                          - List all project branches
+  branch                                                   - List or delete branches
   checkout  [existingBranchName]                           - Check out a different branch
   watch                                                    - Watch for changes and automatically sync with Val Town
   browse                                                   - Open a project in a web browser
   create    <projectName> [targetDir]                      - Create a new Val Town project
+  remix     <fromProjectUri> [newProjectName] [targetDir]  - Remix a Val Town project
+  config                                                   - Manage vt configuration
+  delete                                                   - Delete a Val Town project
+  list                                                     - List all your Val Town projects
 ```

 ## Installation